Genesis 3:9. Earth's First Investigative Judgment

 Genesis 3:9 “And the LORD God called unto Adam, and said unto him, Where are you?”

 Don’t think for a second that God asked this question to gather information!
-The Word of God is clear that nothing is hid from God and He knows all things (Psalms 139:7-12, 1 John 3:20,).
+The Word of God is clear that nothing is hid from God and He knows all things (Psalms 139:7-12, 1 John 3:20).
 So why does He ask?
 God’s questioning teaches us something beautiful about His character and His dealings with the erring.
-Can't you hear the yearning and heartache in God's question.
+Can't you hear the yearning and heartache in God's question?
 It's as if He is expressing how much He already misses His wayward children.
-It's as to say, "why didn't you come running to greet me like you usually do?"
+It's as if to say, "why didn't you come running to greet me like you usually do?"

-Today God comes asking you, "where are you?"
+Today God comes asking you, too: "where are you?"
 Where are you, relative to Your Creator?
 Where have your choices brought you?
 Take a good look around you and take stock of your spiritual condition and your current relationship status with the Source of Life.

 Comments